Global behaviour of bistable solutions for gradient systems in one unbounded spatial dimension: Invasion implies convergence

-\item The lengths of the two time intervals where the relaxation scheme will be applied need to be large, in order the mean speed of the escape point on each of these interval to be close to its asymptotic value $\cesc$ (indeed, it is for this speed $\cesc$ that the dissipation will be close to $0$ at the ends and that a dissipation bump occurs at time $t_p$). \item Finally, depending on the length of the time intervals where the relaxation schemes is applied, the integer $p$ will have to be chosen sufficiently large, in order the ``front'' flux term (the last term in the right hand side of inequality \vref{relax_scheme_final}) to be controlled. \end{itemize} The third of these conditions leads us to introduce a second integer parameter $q$ that will be related altogether to the length of these two time intervals and to the smallness of the dissipation at both ends.
-With such a parameter at hand, we are now in position to introduce more precise notation.

-We will use again the notation $T(\cdot)$ introduced in \cref{prop:dissp_zero_some_times}.
-Up to replacing the sequence $(t_p)_{p\in\nn}$ by a subsequence, we may assume that this sequence is increasing.
-Then, since $t_p$ approaches $+\infty$ when $p$ approaches $+\infty$, for every nonzero integer $q$ there exists an integer $p_{\min}(q)$ such that, for every integer $p$,
+\item The lengths of the two time intervals where the relaxation scheme will be applied need to be large, in order the mean speed of the escape point on each of these interval to be close to its asymptotic value $\cesc$ (indeed, it is for this speed $\cesc$ that the dissipation will be close to $0$ at the ends and that a dissipation bump occurs at time $t_n$). \item Finally, depending on the length of the time intervals where the relaxation scheme is applied, the integer $n$ will have to be chosen large enough, in order the ``front'' flux term (the last term in the right hand side of inequality \vref{relax_scheme_final}) to be controlled. \end{itemize} The third of these conditions leads us to introduce a second integer parameter $p$ that will be related altogether to the length of these two time intervals and to the smallness of the dissipation at both ends.
+Let us call upon the notation $T(\cdot)$ introduced in \cref{prop:dissp_zero_some_times}.
+Up to replacing the sequence $(t_n)_{n\in\nn}$ by a subsequence, it may be assumed that this sequence is increasing.
+Then, since $t_n$ goes to $+\infty$ as $n$ goes to $+\infty$, for every positive integer $p$ there exists a nonnegative integer $n_{\min}(p)$ such that, for every integer $n$,